You’re not ready to stop contributing to society, so you’re looking for driving jobs for retired police officers.

 You will need a good understanding of customer service and the ability to handle money, though usually transactions are now made via mobile app or card, especially since the start of the pandemic.

-Being a school bus driver could be one of those fun jobs for retirees, especially if you enjoy being around kids of all ages.
+Being a school bus driver could be one of those fun jobs for former law enforcement, especially if you enjoy being around kids of all ages.

-Driving a school bus is obviously a term-time only role, so could be a great job if you’re looking for something to fit around wider family time and helping to care for your grandchildren.
+Driving a school bus is obviously a term-time-only role, so it could be a great job if you’re looking for something to fit around wider family time and helping to care for your grandchildren.

 School bus driving is a driving role that requires at least a high school qualification, plus there will be on-the-job training offered within the relevant school authority.

 HopSkipDrive is an excellent addition that complements the traditional school bus setup, offering bespoke transport packages for children who don’t fit within the regular school transport network.

 This could be due to location, additional needs, or to fit around their extra-curricular activities.

 HopSkipDrive drivers are known as ‘CareDrivers’.
 As with most driving jobs, they set their own schedule.